eAlasdair/DVPathTracer/README.md

 ﻿# Derail Valley Path Tracer

+**Note:** Preparing for 0.2.0 release, the information here does not match the current released version of this mod.
+After 0.2.0 I will move to a proper Main/Develop repo structure.

 This is a mod for the video game Derail Valley created by Altfuture.
 It periodically reports information about the player's journey through The Valley to a file in its directory.